vs PrecoroVendor comparison

 PrecoroLineNow

-Closed-loop control (item → order → receive → next recommend)Partial — strong on PO + APYes — full loop, every state change automatic
+Closed-loop control (item → order → receive → next recommend)Partial — strong on PO + APYes — connected loop with reviewable state updates

-Layer 1 AI: agentic supplier-reply monitoringLimited (AI-OCR on invoices)Yes — auto-updates orders from email, WhatsApp, EDI, web portals
+Layer 1 AI: agentic supplier-reply monitoringLimited (AI-OCR on invoices)Yes — creates reviewable order updates from email, WhatsApp, EDI, web portals

 Layer 2 AI: structured-data insights chatbot + saved reportsReporting dashboardsYes — natural-language chatbot, custom report templates, AI order builder